Catherine Croft

 Catherine M. Croft is a United States Department of State official who has served as a special advisor for Ukraine both in the State Department and on the United States National Security Council.
-Croft has been scheduled to testify in closed-door hearings before the House Intelligence, Oversight and Foreign Affairs committees in October 2019.
+Croft testified in closed-door hearings before the House Intelligence, Oversight and Foreign Affairs committees in October 2019.

 Career

 Croft worked as a Senior Research Associate for the Public International Law & Policy Group (PILPG) where, in 2006, she was involved in the Kosovo Program, contributing to a draft constitution, minority rights legislation, and final status negotiations.
 Prior to this position, she spent several years working in community development and public health in Latin America.